 Aqaba, the southernmost part of Jordan in the Middle East, is a bustling ocean town, known only to those who give Jordan a chance and visit to see more than just Petra.
 Sitting on the Red Sea it is home to some world-class diving and is a lot less crowded than some touristy diving towns in Egypt or Israel.
-Diving here really surprised me, and I’m sure it will you too.
-Warm waters, amazing visibility, big and small marine life await.
+Diving here really surprised us, and we are sure it will you too.
+Warm waters, good visibility, big and small marine life await.
+BUT, unfortunately, there is a lots of rubbish that flows in through the gulf of Aqaba so make sure you pick up the trash as you dive and help make Aqaba cleaner!
 Here are our favourite dive sites in Aqaba, Jordan.

 Sunk for divers on November 16th, 1985 this shipwreck now lies on her port side across two reefs.
 Those with experience can explore its interior, and less experienced divers can appreciate the soft corals surrounding it.
 The perfect dive profile is to descend by the mooring and work your way along the bottom of the wreck, come around under the bow, then along the keel to the swim through.
 Ascend to the main mast and accommodation area then return along the top edge of the wreck and complete a safety stop on the mooring chain.
 Amazing dive for wreck lovers and coral lovers alike.
 Accessible by shore or boat.
 Max depth 25m.